Cybercrime is the greatest threat to every company in the world. And Most companies take nearly 6 months to detect a data breach, even major ones.

 5. In 2016, Uber reported that hackers stole the information of over 57 million riders and drivers.
 (Uber)

 The company concealed the breach for over a year.
 Uber tried to pay off hackers in the amount of $100,000 to delete the stolen data and keep the breach quiet.

 6. In 2013, the Adobe breach impacted at least 38 million users.
 (KrebsonSecurity)

 The company said hackers accessed 38 million customer credit card records and stole login data for an undetermined number of Adobe user accounts.

 7. In one of the biggest breaches of all time, 3 billion Yahoo accounts were hacked in 2013.
 (New York Times)

-The hackers obtained names, birthdates, phone numbers and passwords of users.
+The hackers obtained the names, birthdates, phone numbers, and passwords of users.
 Also obtained were the security questions and backup email addresses used to reset lost passwords.

 8. In 2018, Under Armour reported that its “My Fitness Pal” was hacked, affecting 150 million users.
 (Under Armour)

-Target paid $18.5 million to settle claims by 47 states and the District of Columbia and resolve a multi-state investigation into a massive data breach in late 2013.
+Target paid $18.5 million to settle claims by 47 states and the District of Columbia and resolve the multi-state investigation.

 10. The 2012 LinkedIn Breach released more than 100 Million emails and passwords for sale on the Dark Web.
 (LinkedIn)